BimKi1604/shimmer_effects_plus/README.md

 ## ✨ Features

+- Show shimmer effect on any widget then hide it when the function is finished
 - 🔄 Repeating shimmer animation
 - 🎨 Custom colors (mainColor, subColor)
 - ⏱ Custom animation duration (period)